chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ## Installation Source

-All the packages required to install CCM onto a machine(s) on your environment are located on the `chocolatey.licensed` feed.
+All the packages required to install CCM into your environment are located on the `chocolatey.licensed` feed.
 This is the same place that you would install [Chocolatey Agent](https://chocolatey.org/docs/features-agent-service) and the [Chocolatey Extension](https://chocolatey.org/docs/installation-licensed) from.

 The `chocolatey.licensed` source is automatically added to your Chocolatey instance when you install the Chocolatey Extension, however, as per the recommended installation best practices, this source is typically [disabled in an organisational context](https://chocolatey.org/docs/installation-licensed#installing-upgrading-in-secure-environments-without-internet-access).
-As such, it may be necessary to first download the required nupkg's from the licensed source, and place them into your own internal repository.
+As such, it may be necessary to first download the required packages from the licensed source, and place them into your own internal repository.

 ## Setup